dcunited001/dcunited001.github.io/_drafts/gravity.md

 assuming the path of a gamma ray burst was not altered by the gravity wave, which it almost certainly would, then both would not reach us with the same time interval they started with.

-- is there a distinction between gravity and the space it curves? or is gravity literally a ripple in space?
 - would high levels of gravity cause the path of gravitation itself to curve, similar to how the path of light curves?
 - if gravity travels at the speed of light and force is mass, and if all matter exhibits gravitational force on all other matter, then what happens to the gravitational energy between 2 massive objects moving away from each other, whose gravitational energy takes significant time to reach the other object?
 - would space curve for the objects in between, even though the source of gravitational energy may be unclear?

 - article on dark matter, gravity and relativity